Pickman123/Private-Projects/documentations/Prerequisites for Sending Wix Official Notifications.md

-# Prerequisites for Wix Official Notifications
+# Prerequisites for Sending Wix Official Notifications
 *(For both Site-Level and Account-Level Automations)*

 ---